anjardimara12/Hazard_SEA/README.md

                        sampling, VIF and correlation, cross-validation,
                        susceptibility export
-  04_figure9.py        Figure 9, country-level hazard vs environment scatterplots 05_tables.py         Build Tables 3, 4 and 5 from the pipeline outputs
+  04_figure9.py        Figure 9, country-level hazard vs environment scatterplots
-data/

   README.md            What the pipeline expects, and where each input comes from results/
   (written by the scripts)